netgen/toolbar/README.md

 ## Usage

-### Integration into Templates
+### Integration into templates

-To use the Netgen Toolbar in your project, include it in your base template or page layout directly after opening `<body>` tag.
+To use the Netgen Toolbar in your project, include it in your pagelayout template, directly after the opening `<body>` tag.
 Here is a basic example:

 ```twig
     {% include "@NetgenToolbar/ngtoolbar.html.twig" %}
 ```

-### Adjusting for Additional Elements
+### Adjusting for additional elements

 If your layout includes elements like a sticky header that should be offset by the toolbar's height, you can specify additional CSS selectors.
 By default, only `#page` is adjusted.
 Here's how to include a sticky header in the offset calculation: